Working With AA Newcomers

-Newly sober addicts are strongly encouraged to immerse themselves in the program, including volunteering for AA and working with newcomers even if you’re a newcomer yourself.
+Newly sober addicts are strongly encouraged to immerse themselves in the program, including volunteering for AA and working with AA newcomers even if you’re an AA newcomer yourself.

 It’s commonly said that one should never say no to AA: if asked to be a sponsor, speak at a meeting, be a secretary, treasurer, set-up person, coffee maker or cleaner-upper at a meeting, one is supposed to say yes (though there are some minimum-sobriety requirements for some positions).